 - Swap out a cocktail for a mocktail.
 There are some great new zero proof spirits and cocktails and the Elektra team did a taste test.
 We love Ghia’s aperitif and alcohol-free tequila from Ritual.

 - Not all fat is made equal.
 Stick to healthy omega-3 fatty acids from foods like nuts, avocados, and fatty fish.
-Avoid bad fats (saturated and trans fats) from foods like butter, shortening, beef/pork fat, processed snacks, and fried foods.
+When it comes to saturated fats, be mindful and selective about the source (butter and meat on occasion!).
+And avoid foods like processed snacks, fried foods, and margarine, which are loaded with trans fats.

 - Hydrate, hydrate, hydrate!
 You want your urine to be pale and clear and you don’t want to feel thirsty very often.
 It’s helpful for everything inside (your brain – yes, really) and out (your skin).